1 Statics Review

 • Calculate external reactions

-• Determine internal pin and two-force member reactions for structures made up of connected members
+• Determine internal pin and two-force member reactions for structures composed of connected members

 • Determine internal reactions in continuous bodies